-• Acting in the best interest of the College, mappropriate advice when necessary. naking balanced and informed decisions s, taking
+• Acting in the best interest of the College, making balanced and informed decisions, taking appropriate advice when necessary.

 Governors as Trustees

 Governors are in the position of charity trustees and as such owe a fiduciary duty to the College.
 This means that they should show it the highest loyalty and act in good faith in its best interests.
 Each Governor should act honestly, diligently, and independently (subject to the provisions relating to collective responsibility).
 The actions of Governors should promote and protect the good reputation of the College and the trust and confidence of those with whom it deals.